See index to all the chapters for Putting Out the Planetary Fire

 Petitions are not an effective means of protest, because politicians know it requires a low-level of commitment to do it.
 Petitions this days are mainly a way to generate names for future contacts.

-When cotton farmers were spraying their cotton fields near a low-income Mexican American neighborhood in south Phoenix and killing animals and making people sick, on Halloween we brought some children and their parents to the neighborhood of the Chair of the State Pesticide Control who was ignoring us.
-Going door to door trick or treating, they handed out onions (which is what the pesticide smelled like) to his neighbors and said if you do not like smelling this, please call him.
-Which they did (mainly to say I do not know what this is about but deal with it, so they do not come back).
+When cotton farmers were spraying their fields near a low-income Mexican American neighborhood in South Phoenix, killing animals and making people sick, we brought some children and their parents to the neighborhood of the Chair of the State Pesticide Control on Halloween.
+Going door-to-door trick-or-treating, they handed out onions (which is what the pesticide smelled like) to his neighbors and said that if they did not like the smell, call him.
+They did, mainly to say “I don’t know what this is about, but deal with it so they don’t come back”).

 In Europe in November 2022, young climate activists began throwing soup on the glass coverings to famous artwork.
 It generated a lot of attention and eventually a fair number of people took the time to figure out why they were doing it.
 Others disrupted major sporting events.

 Art and Climate Activism